-- 1. Select the Identity Audit | Basic configuration data | Schedules category. - 2.
+- In the Manager, select the Identity Audit > Basic configuration data > Schedules category. - 2.
 Select the schedule in the result list. - 3.
 Select the Assign rules (for filling) task. - OR -

 Select the Assign rules (for testing) task.

 4. Select the Show objects already assigned to other objects menu item in the assignment form's context menu.